csmith1188/JSFBrowser/README.md

 ## Methods
 <b>GET</b> /list/players

-Lists all of the players on the server.
+List all of the players on the server.

 <b>GET</b> /player/{player}

-Searches for a player with the specified name.
+Search for a player with the specified name.